 But why are triumphal arches so common?

-Well, they have a shape of a gate, which can symbolize both death and victory in the ancient Rome because they imply a passage to a new world.
+Well, they have a shape of a gate, which can symbolize both death and victory in ancient Rome because they imply a passage to a new world.
 That’s why it’s not a coincidence that Italy (still) holds the greatest number of arches since they created a tradition of building arches to celebrate victories achieved by the Roman generals.

 These imposing structures can carry representative statues, reliefs, adornments, carvings, and a dedication made in the most different materials.

 Raised around 82 AD on the Via Sacra, the main street of ancient Rome, the Arch of Titus was built by Emperor Domitian to commemorate his brother’s victories, Titus.
 This might be the father of most arches as it inspired many of them, like the one in Dublin, New Delhi, and Paris.